 |Weight of Pot Closest to 1.5L (With Lid and Handle)||1.9 lbs||0.7 lbs||0.5 lbs||0.74 lbs||0.5lbs|

 |Cooking Surfaces||Stainless Steel||Hard-Anodized, Non-Stick Coating||One Non-Stick Pot (1.5L), One Uncoated Pot (2.5L)||18/8 Stainless Steel||Hard Anodized|

 Our Analysis and Test Results

 All cooking surfaces of the various parts of the Base Camp are stainless steel.
 For cooking performance, steel has its pros and cons.
-In the main pot, and with a car camping stove, the material doesn't matter a whole ton.
+In the main pot, and with a camping stove, the material doesn't matter a whole ton.
 Steel doesn't disperse heat as well as aluminum does.
-On a small-burnered backpacking stove, the steel bottom of the main pot risks scorching.
-However, in its element, on a wider-burnered car camping stove (and with sautéing and simmering done on the frying pan -see below) the main pot of the Stanley cooked pasta and rice and reheated soups just fine for us.
+On a small-burner backpacking stove, the steel bottom of the main pot risks scorching.
+However, in its element, on a wider-burner camping stove (and with sautéing and simmering done on the frying pan, see below), the main pot of the Stanley cooked pasta and rice and reheated soups just fine for us.